mfornos/awesome-microservices/README.md

 - [Jenkins](http://jenkins-ci.org/) - Extensible open source continuous integration server.
 - [Nscale](https://github.com/nearform/nscale) - nscale is an open toolkit supporting configuration, build and deployment of connected container sets.
+- [RPM Maven](http://mojo.codehaus.org/rpm-maven-plugin/) - The RPM Maven Plugin allows artifacts from one or more projects to be packaged in an RPM for distribution.

 ### Hosted